mihael/devlog/devlog.markdown

+#15.08.2014 19:14:21 CodingSession::END

+adding some nice stuff... can now see negative and zero sessions, which are basically error entries with zero or negative time.

+line numbers are recorded, and printed next to the zero and negative sessions...

+running 'devlog' in a folder where there is a devlog.markdown file present, it will attempt to parse and present info...

+improved the output...

+0.0.3 it is

+#15.08.2014 16:35:49 CodingSession::BEGIN

 #03.02.2014 21:02:30 CodingSession::END

 added some tests, and some new calculations, the devlog binary prints out better stats...
 0.0.1 it is.

 #03.02.2014 09:37:36 CodingSession::BEGIN

 #02.02.2014 17:06:00 CodingSession::END